Want to receive publications straight to your inbox?

 How do I know if I have syphilis?

-All pregnant people should be tested for syphilis during pregnancy.
-People who are at ongoing risk should be tested regularly during pregnancy.
+All pregnant people should be tested for syphilis.
+Pregnant people who are at ongoing risk for syphilis should be tested regularly.

-When you take a syphilis test, it is a good idea to get tested at the same time for other sexually transmitted and blood-borne infections (STBBI), including HIV, gonorrhea and chlamydia.
-Other STBBI can be passed on in the same ways as syphilis.
-Talk to a healthcare provider about how often you should be tested for syphilis and other STBBI.
+When you take a syphilis test, it is a good idea to get tested at the same time for other STBBIs, including HIV, gonorrhea and chlamydia.
+Other STBBIs can be passed in the same ways as syphilis.
+Talk to a healthcare provider about how often you should get tested for syphilis and other STBBIs.

 What if I have syphilis?